Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

 WHERE
 	TO_DATE(DATE_ADDED, 'month dd,yyyy') >= CURRENT_DATE - INTERVAL '5years';

---7--Find All Movies/TV Shows by Director 'Rajiv Chilaka' SELECT
+--9--Find All Movies/TV Shows by Director 'Rajiv Chilaka'?
+SELECT
 	*
 FROM